 I have a confession.
 Even as a tech blogger and consultant who very often gives others advice and tips on how to handle their digital lives, I don’t always follow my own advice.
 I don’t always keep all of my own digital files organized like I should.
 I mean I do *most* of the right things, but it’s messy.
 LOL.
 As a tech blogger, photographer, and a mom I create a lot of digital files most of them being photos.
-I am working towards improving this using my new Western Digital My Cloud drive.
+I’m working towards improving this using my new Western Digital My Cloud drive.

 I currently have files spread across 3 Cloud services, and a couple of external hard drives.
-I have thousands of photos from my photography business, thousands of personal files, dozens of movies, and thousands of music files.
+There are thousands of photos from my photography business, thousands of personal files, dozens of movies, and thousands of music files.
 And I have a bad habit of saving files direct to my desktop when I am working on something quickly.
 This means that if I later use another computer the file is not there.
 And this happens all the time since I regularly work from 2-3 computers.
 It has gotten ridiculous!

 It’s been on my list for a long time to get a handle on this situation.
 I decided about a month ago that now is the time.
 Thanks to WD this is easy.
 They offer several solutions for home storage.
 My favorite is the My Cloud line of devices.
 I’m blessed to currently have 3 of these awesome devices.
 Now, the average user may not need 3, but trust me… I put them all to great use!
 Here is a photo of my WD Cloud Farm.
 Isn’t it pretty?
 LOL!